larspetrus/Roofpig/README.md

 - *setupmoves* describe how to get from a solved cube to the cube you want finishing the alg will be.
 So "setupmoves=L' B' R B L B' R' B" gives a cube with 3 permuted corners.
 - *tweaks* is the free form tool, where you can set any sticker to any color - AND MORE! "tweaks=F:RF" sets both stickers on the FR edge to the F color. "tweaks=R:Ubl" sets only the U sticker on the UBL corner to the R color.
 On top of colors, you can also but Xes on stickers like this: tweaks="X:Ub x:Ul:

-The JSFiddle is extra useful for this stuff: TODO
+The JSFiddle is extra useful for this stuff: http://jsfiddle.net/Lar5/JFgQg/

-###2.3 The other parameters
+###2.3 Other parameters

 ####2.3.1 hover

 How far out do the hidden side stickers hover away from the cube?
 Numbers from 1.1 to around 8 are useful, but you can also use the aliases 'none', 'near' and 'far'.
+Solved and ignored stickers don't hover.

 ####2.3.1 flags